 Ideally, a smart and critical thinker would reason through the pros and cons of the different possibilities and come to a balanced view of the issue.

 Yet a great deal of research finds that people tend to just consider what they favor about one side.
 We see this “myside bias” all the time in the real world.

 But highly intelligent people reason better than the rest, don’t they?
-They are less susceptible to cognitive bias – aren’t they?
+They are less susceptible to cognitive biases like the myside bias – aren’t they?

-A number of studies have now been conducted on the issue.
+A number of studies have now been conducted on intelligence and the myside bias.
 I’ll just share a couple of brief examples from the review to give the idea.

 Image Credit: futureatlas.com

 Keith E. Stanovich, Richard F. West, & Maggie E. Toplak (2013).
 Myside Bias, Rational Thinking, and Intelligence Current Directions in Psychological Science, 22 (4), 259-264 DOI: 10.1177/0963721413480174